russbauer/cookiemom/README.md

 ## Configuration

-Read and edit `config/app.php`.
-Settings you must change to run the app:
-* Salt
-* Email
-* Database connection
+Rename 'config/.env.default' to config/.env' and edit it to reflect reflect your setup.